 Most composers feel uncomfortable talking about money and rates, but it's important to charge for what your time is worth.

-Getting past the “icky” feeling of charging for custom music
+Getting past the "icky" feeling

 In my experience, composers feel uncomfortable talking about money with clients for two main reasons.
 The first is a fear that putting a price tag on their art will devalue it.
 This is often the result of putting your work on a pedestal, a common pitfall of new composers.